nlamo/personal-website/README.md

 - Tinker with grid and get the items to conform nicely to a set aspect ratio.
 - Polish the footer and try and resolve some difficulties in the interaction with the main section.
 - Fix the zoom issue for the index page image/animation.

+THOUGHTS:

+- Original portfolio will likely be much smaller than expected.
+Aim for four projects, and then stagger their descriptions with the project grid items, and style them accordingly on hover.